communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 ### Step 4: Configure your app's vite.config.js

-Update your `vite.config.js` file with the following configuration:
+Replace everything in your vite.config.js with the following code:

 ```js
 // @ts-nocheck